s-sepanski/portfolio/README.md

   - Formats like **YYYY to YYYY** indicate that the node transpired for an unspecified duration within the given year range
   - Formats like **YYYY-MM** indicate that the node transpired for an unspecified duration in the given month
   - Formats like **YYYY-MM to YYYY-MM** indicate that the node transpired for an unspecified duration within the given month range
+  - Formats like **YYYY-MM to today** indicate that the node began in the specified month and is ongoing

 ```mermaid
 graph BT